Understanding RV Trailer Weight Ratings

 Kelsey’s first career as a performing artist had her traveling the world.
 Eager to keep traveling, she hit the road to see the USA in a 69’ Airstream Overlander.
 Today you can find her writing about travel, design, and good food.
 When she’s not planning her next trip, she’s sipping on local beer and petting other people’s dogs.

-*Tip: Wondering what your GVW is?
-Head to your nearest highway truck weigh station with your fully-loaded setup to get accurate numbers.
+RV Pro Tip: Wondering what your GVW is?
+Head to your nearest highway truck weigh station or any truck scales with your fully loaded setup to get accurate numbers.

-This number is the max allowable capacity of your RV fully-loaded with liquids, passengers, and cargo.
-Your GVW should not exceed your rig’s GVWR.
+Gross vehicle weight rating, or GVWR, is the maximum allowable weight of your RV when fully loaded with liquids, passengers, and cargo.
+Your actual gross vehicle weight, or GVW, should not exceed your RV GVWR as specified by the manufacturer.

 Wondering how much liquid, passengers, and cargo you can carry?
 Then you’re wondering about your CCC.
 Use this simple formula to calculate how much weight you can take on board.

-On fifth wheel’s, this is the force exerted on your tow vehicle’s fifth wheel hitch in the truck bed.
+Hitch or pin weight is the weight of the fifth wheel’s front pin that will be placed on your tow vehicle’s fifth wheel hitch in the truck bed.

 Curb Weight

-*Tip: Think about how you will be traveling in your RV: Will you be full-timing and bringing along most of your possessions?
-Or will you be taking the rig out for short weekend trips with just the essentials packed?
-Consider how much you anticipate loading up your trailer, leaving ample weight room between your tow capacity and GVW.
+RV Pro Tip: Think about how you will travel in your RV.
+Will you be full-timing with most of your possessions?
+Or will you take short weekend trips with only the essentials?
+Consider how much you anticipate loading your trailer, leaving ample room between your tow capacity and GVW.
+Many experienced RVers try to keep their GVW below roughly 80% of towing capacity.

-*Tip: Don’t forget about items that may add weight to your tongue weight, like heavy cargo stored in the forward pass-thru storage, or bike racks mounted to your trailer’s tongue.
-Extra weight added to this linking point can lead to fish-tailing on the road.
+RV Pro Tip: Don’t forget items that add to your trailer’s tongue weight, like heavy cargo stored in the forward pass through compartment or tongue-mounted RV bike racks.
+Extra weight added to this linking point can lead to loss of control.

 GCWR (Gross Combined Weight Rating)

-*Tip: Stay well under maximum GCWR to ensure safe braking on the road.
+RV Pro Tip: Stay well under the maximum GCWR to ensure safe braking on the road.

 Leave Your Comment